honeygupta/CompressionHEP/README.md

 The models were trained on a Nvidia RTX 2080Ti GPU and evaluated on CPU.
 The scripts, by default, run on a GPU and might need small modifications to run a CPU.

 ### Repository structure
-The repo contains jupyter notebooks for training, testing and plotting the results for different variants of the model.
-The file descriptions are as follows:
+The folder "CompressionHEP" contains jupyter notebooks for training, testing and plotting the results for different variants of the model and the folder "datasets" contains the input and processed datasets.
+The folder/file descriptions are as follows:

 * models - contains the models
 * utils - contains helper scripts